thunderbird/webext-docs/overlay/addressBooks.provider.rst

 The extension can listen to modifications with :ref:`contacts.onUpdated` etc. to keep the local copy of the address book in sync with the server.

-However, in some exceptional cases, Thunderbird itself should *not* store or cache address book and its contacts locally.
-This API exists for these cases and it will redirect access requests to such address books and their contacts to the extension.
+However, in some exceptional cases, Thunderbird itself should **not** store or cache an address book and its contacts locally.
+In that case use the :ref:`addressBooks.provider_api` API to create the address book, which will redirect all access requests to the extension.
 Possible use cases:

 * implement a custom storage
 * implement search-only address books querying a remote server

 So far, only the API for search-only address books is implemented.